Hot Pool Indulgence in Rotorua

-Clustered on the shores of Lake Rotorua, the city has used this advantage to create an oasis of hot pools and spa treatments to melt away all your troubles, with healing therapies, massage treatments, mud massage and soothing mineral waters all at your disposal.
+The unique landscape has meant an abundance of hot pools and spa treatments to melt away all your troubles, with healing therapies, massage treatments, mud massage and soothing mineral waters all at your disposal.

 Internationally renowned and the oldest thermal spa in New Zealand, the Polynesian Spa is a haven; set amidst native flora and over looking Sulphur Bay, with the volcanic landscape creating an eerily relaxing backdrop.
 Originally government-run baths in the 1990s, the spa is now family owned and provides a selection of therapeutic spa treatments.
 There is an array of hot pools, with temperatures naturally around 38.5 degrees, so guests can bathe all year round.